abnerpc/testing/README.md

     myfunction()
 ```

 This is the most common way.
-You apply the patch in your test function and when you run the function you are testing, the mocked function or class or module will contain an object Mock, which you can configure to return any result you want using the parameter on the test function, and later you can check if this object was called like it meant to be.
+You apply the patch in your test function and when you run the function you are testing, the mocked function or class or module will contain a `MagicMock`, which is a Mock and you can configure to return any result you want using the parameter on the test function, and later you can check if this object was called like it should.

-To configure the mock to return an specific value, just use the return_value attribute in the Mock parameter.
+To configure the mock to return an specific value, just use the return_value attribute in the mock parameter.
 Like:

 ```python
 from mock import patch